 - Sample features include: sample source (surgery-fixed, autopsy-ns, cell line), therapy relationship (e.g. sample analysed after 12 months of dasatinib therapy), sample differentiator (e.g. sample from sarcomatous component), mutation allele specification (where >1 mutation in same gene in same sample) and MSS/MSI.

-- Mutation features include: LOH, mutations detail, zygosity, somatic status and if normal tissue was tested.
+- Mutation features include: LOH, mutation detail, zygosity, somatic status and if normal tissue was tested.